 The DOE met with industry leaders to create a new standard for testing pool pump efficiency, resulting in the Weighted Energy Factor (WEF) rating system.

 Why the Change?

 The WEF testing and labeling rules make it easier for consumers and pool professionals to evaluate and compare pool pumps’ energy efficiency.
-Although a pool pump can be the second largest energy consumption in a household after heating and air conditioning, manufacturers had no previous requirements to measure their pool pump’s energy efficiency.
+Although a pool pump can be the second largest energy consumption in a household after heating and air conditioning, manufacturers had no previous requirements to measure their pool pump’s regulations.
 To date, the only pumps required for energy efficiency testing were those who voluntarily qualified and listed under the ENERGY STAR® standard.
-The DOE will require that all manufacturers test their merchandise pumps for energy-efficiency instead of WEF rules.
+The DOE will require that all manufacturers test their merchandise pumps for energy efficiency instead of WEF rules.

-By July 19, 2021, all manufactured pool pumps included under the new rule must have test and label results with their WEF rating.
+By July 19, 2021 pool pump regulations state that. all manufactured pool pumps included under the new rule must have test and label results with their WEF rating.

 What This Represents to the Homeowner?